On the vanishing discount approximation for compactly supported perturbations of periodic Hamiltonians: the 1d case: Preliminaries

 Moreover, the set of viscosity subsolutions of \eqref{eq hja} is equi--Lipschitz, with a common Lipschitz constant $\kappa_a$ given by

 \end{prop}

 We define the {\em free critical value} $c_f(G)$ as

-The term {\em free} makes reference to the fact that we are not prescribing here any constraint on the kind of growth of subsolutions at infinity.
+The term {\em free} refers to the fact that we are not prescribing a priori any constraint on the kind of growth of subsolutions at infinity.
 Of course, the subsolutions we are considering have at most linear growth due to their Lipschitz character.
 The existence of almost everywhere subsolutions for \eqref{eq hja} readily implies that the set $Z(x,a):=\{p\in\R\,:\,G(x,p)\leqslant a\,\}$ is nonempty for every $x\in\MM$.
 In particular, $c_f(G)$ is greater than or equal to the level of equilibria \ $\sup_x\min_p G(x,p)$.
 By the Ascoli--Arzel\`a Theorem and the stability of the notion of viscosity subsolution, it can be easily proved that the infimum in \eqref{ManeCrit} is attained, meaning that there are subsolutions also at the free critical level.
-It is also well known that equation \eqref{eq hja} admits solutions for every $a\geqslant c_f(G)$.

 We will refer to

 as the {\em free critical equation}.

 Following \cite{FS05}, we carry out the study of properties of subsolutions of \abra{eq hja}, for $a \geqslant c_f(G)$, by means of the semidistances $S_a$ defined on $\MM\times \MM$ as follows: